ZZP-RS/KGNS/README.md

 ## Introduction
 KGNS is a new recommendation framework for long tail recommendations.
-KGNS is based on the graph neural network framework, which expands the long tail interest of users and enhances the long tail item representation using co-occurrence graphs to provide high-quality recommendations.

 ## Author
-Zhipeng Zhang

-{School of Computer Science and Artificial Intelligence, Liaoning Normal University, Dalian, China}
+Zhipeng Zhang, Mianxiong Dong, Ota Kaoru, Yao Zhang, Yonggong Ren

 ## Environment Requirement
 The code has been tested running under Python 3.7.10.
 The required packages are as follows: